 Feedback and surveys after the service or product has been delivered are important for capturing the customer's experience and opinions.
-However, it can be frustrating to hear the exact opposite feedback you expected (or wanted ) to hear from someone who you thought was your best customer.
+However, it can be frustrating to hear the exact opposite feedback you expected (or wanted) to hear from someone who you thought was your best customer.
 The story you want them to remember is lost on a frustrating disconnect that took you by surprise.
-Beyond feeling pretty shitty and defensive, knowing how to process the feedback is pretty straightforward.
-Once the sting wears off, you can use the feedback to improve or create a bullseye for target practice. 😂
+Beyond feeling deflated and defensive, knowing how to process the feedback is important.

 What if you can predict brand perception?